aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/managing-ranges/delete-range/_index.md

 ## **Delete Ranges And Shift Cells Up**

-Delete a range and shift cells up as the following codes with Aspose.Cells for Node.js via C++:
+Delete a range and shift cells up as the following code with Aspose.Cells for Node.js via C++:

 ```javascript
 const path = require("path");